 Stationary bins should be used in a continual fashion, where you constantly add new material to the top and harvest finished compost from the bottom.

 They don’t require much work and give you a steady supply of fresh compost.

+There’s normally no need to turn the compost in these bins (more on that later).
 However, if you notice a problem and need to turn the bin, you’ll have to mix all the compost together regardless of what stage it’s at.

 Otherwise known as compost tumblers.
 Looking for no-hassle, quick compost?

 These are the bins for you.

 You fill the bin with your materials and then leave them to decompose.
 It’s easy to turn the container every few days, and most come with aeration holes and spikes on the inside to help with mixing.

 The bins can come well insulated so will reach high temperatures, even in colder climates.
 Combine this with regular turning, and an experienced composter will have their compost ready in no time.

 One potential downside is that you can’t continuously add material to the bin, once it’s full you need to wait for it to compost.
 However, many have two chambers so you can have two batches of compost on the go.